Fault-tolerant Coding for Entanglement-Assisted Communication: Conclusion and open problems

 which specifies the asymptotic resource trade-off for fault-tolerant entanglement-assisted communication.
 For vanishing gate error $p$, this reduces to the standard resource inequality from \cite[Eq.~54]{DHW08}.

 The presented results can be understood as a further development of the toolbox of quantum communication with noisy encoding and decoding devices.
-Even though we chose to present our work in the frame of explicitly chosen codes (i.e. Pauli noise and the 7-qubit Steane code), the buildup is modular in nature, allowing for the adaptation to other fault-models and codes.
+Even though we chose to present our work in the frame of an explicitly chosen setup for fault-tolerant computation (i.e. 7-qubit Steane code and i.i.d.
+Pauli noise), the buildup is modular in nature, allowing for the adaptation to other fault-tolerant scenarios.

 We envision that our treatment of entanglement distillation with noisy devices will find application in other quantum communication contexts (e.g. connecting quantum computers, quantum repeaters, multiparty quantum communication and quantum cryptography).